Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the league.
+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.

+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.
+- Giving up 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the league.

-- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Jamal Murray vs. the Heat